-- A motor vehicle crash occurs approximately every 9 minutes in Utah.4 - A person is injured in a crash approximately every 23 minutes in Utah.4 - Over the past 10 years, approximately 35% of crash deaths in Utah involved unrestrained occupants.4 - Unrestrained crash occupants were over 30 times more likely to be killed than restrained crash occupants.4 - Seat belts are used less frequently in rural areas of Utah than in urban areas.4 The take away message from this slide is that the school district cares about its employees and seat belts are essential.
+- A motor vehicle crash occurs approximately every 10 minutes in Utah.1 - A person is injured in a crash approximately every 33 minutes in Utah.1 - Unrestrained crash occupants were over 14 times more likely to be killed than restrained crash occupants.1 - Seat belts are used less frequently in rural areas of Utah than in urban areas.1 - Rural crashes were 2.8 times more likely to be fatal than urban crashes. - Occupants in rural crashes were 3.4 times more likely to be unrestrained than urban occupants.1

+The take away message from this slide is that the school district cares about its employees and seat belts are essential.
 Buckling your seat belt can save your life!